cannon-zz/luggable-colour-crt-monitor/notes.md

 All diodes specified to be 1SS133 in the CX60 schematic are, here, parts marked "48T" around their barrel, or some cyclic permutation thereof (don't know where the start and end of the sequence are).
 I believe they are 1N4148 equivalent.

 The diode (D405) used to rectify the 90 V supply for the CRT socket board has burned the PCB.
 That's the only place on the PCB with evidence of heat, the only indication of a component that needed to handle more power than it was rated for.
 I don't know what the diode is, I can't make heads or tails of the markings on it ("K4K4"), but I want to choose something else.
 The diode seems healthy, so my plan is to re-use it, then with it in circuit measure the current and voltage it needs to handle, and replace it with something beefier that doesn't get as hot.
+The CX60 used an ISR124-400A which is a 400 V 1 A high-speed rectifier diode.

 In the CX60 schematic the horizontal pulse signal providing a phase sense feedback from the horizontal fly-back circuit feeds into four portions of the circuit:
 1. a circuit to derive a horizontal blanking signal that gets mixed into the luminance;